These are perfect for freezing individual servings of these margaritas.

 Step 1.
 Assemble the ingredients: frozen limeade concentrate, tequila, triple sec (or other orange liqueur), fresh limes, salt for glass rims--either margarita salt or kosher salt are best (they're more coarse than table salt)

 Step 2.
-Combine the can of limeade, tequila, triple sec, and lime juice in a blender.
-(I use the limeade can to measure the tequila and triple sec--ballpark measuring is good enough.)
-Give it a whirl just long enough to blend it together.
+Combine the can of limeade*, tequila, triple sec, and lime juice in a blender.
+Give it a whirl just long enough to blend it together. (*or substitute fresh lime juice and agave nectar)

 NOTE: I like my margaritas strong and tart.
 You may want to make some adjustments to the amount of ingredients to suit your taste.